-Trump Suspends All Travel Between U.S. and Europe in Bid to Fight Coronavirus
+Trump Suspends Travel Between U.S. and Europe in Bid to Fight Coronavirus

-(WASHINGTON) — President Donald Trump said Wednesday he is suspending all travel between the U.S. and Europe for 30 days beginning Friday as he seeks to combat a viral pandemic.
+(WASHINGTON) — Taking drastic action Wednesday, President Donald Trump announced he is cutting off travel from Europe to the U.S. and moving to ease the economic cost of a viral pandemic that is roiling global financial markets and disrupting the daily lives of Americans.

-Trump made the announcement in an Oval Office address to the nation, blaming the European Union for not acting quickly enough to address the novel coronavirus and saying U.S. clusters were “seeded” by European travelers.
+Trump made the announcement that he is suspending all travel from Europe to the U.S. for 30 days beginning at 11:59 p.m.
+Friday during a rare Oval Office address to the nation.
+After days of playing down the threat, he blamed the European Union for not acting quickly enough to address the novel coronavirus and claimed that U.S. clusters were “seeded” by European travelers.

+“We made a lifesaving move with early action on China,” Trump said.
+“Now we must take the same action with Europe.”

-Trump said the restrictions won’t apply to the United Kingdom and the U.S. would monitor the situation to determine if travel could be reopened earlier.
+Trump said the restrictions won’t apply to the United Kingdom, and there would be exemptions for “Americans who have undergone appropriate screenings.”
+It also wouldn’t apply to cargo.
+He said the U.S. would monitor the situation to determine if travel could be reopened earlier.

-Trump said “we are marshalling the full power” of the government and private sector to protect the American people.
+After he spoke, the White House cancelled a planned trip by the president to Nevada and Colorado this week, “out of an abundance of caution.”

 The mounting effort to contain the virus and financial fallout intensified on a grueling day: Communities canceled public events nationwide, universities moved to cancel in-person classes, and families grappled with the impact of disruptions to public schools.
 The number of confirmed cases of the infection topped 1,000 in the U.S. and the World Health Organization declared the global crisis is now a pandemic.